 - Train future leaders in global/domestic health program administration and advocacy, effecting change in health/social policy, and coalition building/funding procurement.

-- Presentations of project to local, regional, or national meeting
+- Presentations of a project to a local, regional, or national meeting

-- Attendance at monthly journal meeting and other curricular events
+- Attendance at monthly journal meetings and other curricular events

 Examples of topics

 - Earthquake medicine

 - Bloodborne parasites

 - Electronic resources in global health